KerbalMissile/Windy/README.md

 ---

-Windy is a Wind mod for Kerbal Space Program meant to enhance the game by adding wind and other effects!
+Windy is a Wind mod for Kerbal Space Program meant to enhance the game by adding wind and other wind related effects!

 ---